Capital-M Music

 by Richard Bruner

 I made the first version of this guide for a friend I was informally tutoring in 2022 before I started my master’s program at California State University, Northridge.
 He had taken some music theory classes and we were talking about theory one day when the topic of modes came up.
 I also used that version of the guide as the basis for my teaching demonstration in CSUN’s Teaching Music in Higher Education class in the fall of 2023.
-This version of the guide has been lightly expanded from the original, and I have plans to add more to it in the future - maybe some parts about modal harmony (this version focuses on the concept of modes and melodic uses of modes), and some musical examples that demonstrate use of modes.
+This version of the guide has been expanded from the original, and will be further developed over time.

 What is a Mode?